2022 Winnipeg Blue Bombers season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2022 CFL draft took place on May 3, 2022.
 The Blue Bombers were scheduled to have the last selection in each of the eight rounds of the draft after winning the Grey Cup in the previous season.
 However, the team had two fewer selection after acquiring Cameron Lawson from the Montreal Alouettes in a trade for a first-round pick and Sergio Castillo from the BC Lions for a third-round pick.